hongye612430/angular-draw-chem/README.md

 1. `DrawChemConstants` `factory` - contains constant values, such as bond length, bond width, etc.,
 2. `DrawChemCache` `factory` - caching service for Structure objects.

+#### keyboard shortcuts
+1. `dcShortcuts` `directive` - the directive binding `keydown` and `keyup` event listeners,
+2. `DCShortcutsStorage` `factory` - service that enables registering of new keyboard shortcuts; it also keeps track of keys pushed and released, in order to fire a suitable event.

 #### paths provider
 1. `DrawChemPaths` `provider` - enables to configure paths to some static resources related to the editor (`templateUrl` for `drawChemEditor` directive, svgs used in the UI).